a-dna-n/RNAseq_end_to_end/README.md

 ## Bash from Python

-To avoid any  about the provenance of the results and the methods behind them, the Bash scripts that launched most of the steps are stored with the results.
-That would be a lot of Bash scripts, but they are primarily generated in Python.
+To avoid any doubts about the provenance of the results and the methods behind them, the Bash scripts that launched most of the steps are stored with the results.
+That would be a lot of Bash scripts, but they're primarily generated in Python.

 ## Acknowledgments